tbrowder/FontFactory-TT/README.md

     243 Courier.otf /usr/local/fonts/
       #... more entries

 Note that there may be multiple instances of the same font on your system, but only one will be listed.
 This module uses that file, but you can regenerate it at any time by running `ff-gen-list`.
-You may delete any font entries in the lists, but do not change the format of the first three fields of remaing data lines.
+You may delete any font entries in the lists, but do not change the format of the first three fields of remaining data lines.
 Comments starting with a `#` are allowed, and the text is ignored from there to the end of the line.

 ### User fonts